OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Solving the Optimization Problem
 ---------------------------------

-First, lets run the problem inside the Python shell.
+First, let's run the problem inside the Python shell.
 Load and create an instance of the EngineOptimization class, setting it as the top assembly.

 .. doctest:: optimization_fun